tarantool/doc/doc/reference/reference_lua/box_events/system_events.rst

 box.status
 ~~~~~~~~~~

-Contains generic blob about the instance status.
+Contains generic information about the instance status.

 *   ``is_ro``: :ref:`indicates the read-only mode <box_introspection-box_info>` or the ``orphan`` status.
 *   ``is_ro_cfg``: indicates the :ref:`read_only <cfg_basic-read_only>` mode for the instance.